Student Services

 Housing Information Service

 Although most students commute daily from their homes, the College recognizes the group of students who need local housing.
-A listing of rental property management companies and a local residence hall-style housing unit is available in Public Service Building, Room 216.
+A listing of rental property management companies and a local residence hall-style housing unit is available in the Rhodes State Office of Student Success, PS 222.
 This listing is provided as information only.
 Rhodes State is NOT responsible for a student's choice of housing.
 The College does not inspect, approve, supervise, or maintain any properties for off-campus housing.

 Internships and Experiential Learning